amigavision/AmigaVision/cd32/ReadMe.txt

 If you are not using an external USB drive to store your game setup, you can delete `USB.7z`.

-If you are using an external USB drive for storing your game setup, there is an included `USB.7z` file included that you should use instead — this unpacks in the same way as the main archive, and you copy these contents to your MiSTer USB drive instead.
+If you are using an external USB drive for storing your game setup, there is an included `USB.7z` file included that you should use instead — this unpacks in the same way as the main archive, and you copy these files to your MiSTer USB drive.

 ## Upgrading